otey247/openai-assistant/README.md

 ## Get Started

-For detailed instructions and a demonstration of AnaLAssist in action, check out my YouTube tutorial:
+For detailed instructions and a demonstration of OpenAI Assistant in action, check out the link below:

 📺 [Open AI Assistants API Overview](https://platform.openai.com/docs/assistants/overview)